dohomi/Neos-Plugin-DMF.BootstrapContent/README.md

     <script src="{f:uri.resource(path: 'assets/jquery/jquery.min.js', package: 'DMF.BootstrapContent')}"></script>
     <script src="{f:uri.resource(path: 'assets/bootstrap/dist/js/bootstrap.js', package: 'DMF.BootstrapContent')}"></script>

-For the inclusion of CSS I recommend the use of Grunt as a task planer and build the CSS out of the Less files.
+For the inclusion of CSS I recommend the use of Grunt as a task planer and build the CSS with processing the LESS files.
 They are available inside of Resources/Public/assets/bootstrap/less/*